catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 LogBee sink keeps the events in memory and commits them only when the logger is flushed.

-Different use-case examples can be found on [samples/Serilog.Sinks.LogBee_ConsoleApp](/samples/Serilog.Sinks.LogBee_ConsoleApp/).
+Different use-case examples can be found on [samples/Serilog.Sinks.LogBee_ConsoleApp](/samples/Serilog.Sinks.LogBee_ConsoleApp/) sample application.

 Simple usage: